arieftb/tb-note-learning/README.md

 - **Maintained State**: Search state is maintained during navigation between pages
 - **Consistent Experience**: The same search behavior works across both active and archived notes pages

+### Authentication

+The application includes user authentication features:

+- **Registration**: Create a new account by providing your name, email, and password
+- **Login**: Access your notes by logging in with your email and password
+- **Protected Routes**: Certain pages are only accessible to authenticated users
+- **Logout**: Sign out of your account when you're done

+### Theme Switching

+Customize your experience with theme options:

+- Toggle between light and dark themes based on your preference
+- Theme selection is preserved between sessions

+### Language Settings

+The application supports multiple languages:

+- Switch between available languages in the settings
+- All UI elements are automatically translated based on your language selection
+- Language preference is saved for future sessions

 ## Project Structure

 The project follows a clean architecture approach with the following structure: